rerun-io/rerun/docs/content/getting-started/configure-the-viewer/save-and-load.md

 ---
-title: Save and load viewer configuration files
+title: Save and load Viewer configuration files
 order: 2
 ---

-If you have made changes to the viewer and you would like to save or share them, you can do so by saving your blueprint to an `.rbl` file.
+If you have made changes to the Viewer and you would like to save or share them, you can do so by saving your blueprint to an `.rbl` file.

 ## Saving a blueprint